- Articles of Association

 2.6 In the event of a member breaching or failing to observe any of the provisions of the Bye-Laws or of any rules or regulations which may be promulgated by the Executive Committee from time to time, or in the event of a member conducting himself unlawfully or in a manner deemed by the Executive Committee to be unbecoming or injurious to or bringing into disrepute the Council, or EAA Chapter or Chapters, such member shall be liable to have his or her membership suspended or terminated.
 In this regard:

-2.6.5 At the time, date and venue stated in the notice referred to in ???, the committee or such members as the committee may deem appropriate, shall conduct an enquiry into the complaint.
+- 6.5 At the time, date and venue stated in the notice referred to, the committee or such members as the committee may deem appropriate, shall conduct an enquiry into the complaint.
 For the purposes of such enquiry the committee shall be entitled to call for such evidence as it may require, including oral evidence by the complainant.
 The offending member shall have the opportunity of adducing such pertinent evidence as may be necessary in the circumstances and to rebut any allegations which may be made against the offending member.

 - Election of Executive Members

-3.1 The Executive Committee of the SA Council of EAA Chapters shall consist of not less than 5 (6?) members and the elected Chapter Presidents, namely:
+3.1 The Executive Committee shall consist of not less than 4 members, namely:

 - President – Retires each year and may stand for re-election to this or another office